 The person in charge had a training matrix for review and the inspector noted that all staff had received mandatory training.
 It was noted by the inspector that there was significant training completed by staff in relation to protection against infection.
 The staff had completed Hand Hygiene Training, Breaking the Chain of Infection, Personal Protective Equipment and Infection Prevention and control Training.
+However there was one resident who used Irish Sign Language to communicate and there was only one person on the team who had a small amount of ISL training.
+The resident engaged with the local services for hearing impaired people and had a very positive relationship with them.
+These services provided someone to translate for the resident regularly at MDT etc however there was a requirement for the support staff to be trained in the use of ISL.
 Discussions with staff indicated that staff were supported to access mandatory training in line with the provider's policies and procedures in areas such as safeguarding, medication management, positive behaviour management and fire safety.

 Clear management structures and lines of accountability were in place.
-The provider had also undertaken unannounced inspections of the service in October 2020 and a review of the quality and safety of service was also carried out in October 2020.
-This audit included residents views and also reviewed staffing, quality and safety, safeguarding and an analysis of incidents.
-Some areas identified for review were: minor work to premises such as upgrade to one residents en suite bathroom and to facilitate regular resident meetings.
-Also to update th risk assessments to incorporate the COVID -19 framework.
+The provider had also undertaken unannounced inspections of the service in November 2020 and a review of the quality and safety of service was carried out in June 2020.
+This audit included residents views, family views, and also reviewed Governance and leadership, staffing, risk management, safeguarding and general welfare and development.
+Some areas identified for review were: the person in charge was to undertake a medication audit and support plans were to be updated.
 These audits resulted in action plans being developed for quality improvement and actions identified had been completed or were in the process of being completed.
+The provider had also undertaken a 'Rehabcare Experience Survey' which highlighted positive experiences of residents and their families.